 Help us make a difference to the lives of the young people in these schools through your financial support.

-With your help it is our hope to support these efforts to further education in the Kafanchan diocese.
+With your help it is our hope to support these efforts to further education in the Kafanchan district.
 Bishop and his committee have worked very hard to build up the schools with very limited resources; all schools are thriving and full of children.
 Please help us move forward with these worthwhile initiatives.